Seeti Maar: Release

 The promo of the song was unveiled on 21 June, and after it received positive reception, the full video song was released as a music video on 22 August 2017.

 Music video

 The music video features Allu Arjun and Pooja Hegde dancing for the single.
 Sekhar had choreographed the dance in the music video.

 Reception

 Audience response

 As of April 2021, the song has crossed over 200 million views on YouTube.

 Critical reception

 123Telugu stated that "Seeti Maar is a peppy dance number which has especially been composed keeping Bunny’s dancing capability in mind.
 The orchestration is very upbeat and Jaspreet Jazz brings a very western touch to this song with his voice."

 Other versions

 The song was later released as a single in Malayalam with same name sung by Vipin Xavior and Ranjini Jose for the film's Malayalam version.
 The song is re-composed and re-mixed by Devi Sri Prasad for the soundtrack of 2021 Hindi film Radhe with lyrics by Shabbir Ahmed and sung by Kamaal Khan and Iulia Vantur.
+However, unlike the Telugu version, the Hindi version was panned by critics, who criticized Salman Khan for copying Allu Arjun's steps from the original version, lacking originality, and making a mockery out of it.